Robert Tyndall: World War I

 Tyndall served as a major in command of a battalion of the Indiana Field Artillery, which was at service on the Mexican border when the United States declared war on Germany in 1917.
 As the United States mobilized for World War I, the Indiana Field Artillery became federalized as the 150th Field Artillery Regiment, and assigned to the 42nd Infantry "Rainbow" Division, which participated in several major battles in 1918.
 Tyndall was promoted to colonel in command of the entire regiment, which was issued French 155 millimeter cannons.
 The men referred to him simply as "Bob," and generally admired him as an officer who had started as a private and worked his way up through the ranks.

 Colonel Tyndall was awarded the Distinguished Service Medal, the Croix de Guerre, and Légion d'honneur.
 He served in the army of occupation in Germany until 1919, where he suffered from a severe case of the flu.
 After recovering, Tyndall rejoined the 150th and returned to the United States, where he was honorably discharged from active service in May 1919.

 Tyndall returned to business, and served as vice-president of the Fletcher American Bank from 1919 to 1925.
 During those same years, he was the national treasurer of the American Legion, and worked to establish the organization in Indianapolis.
 He continued to work with several businesses in the following years.

 Major General

 Tyndall continued to serve as a colonel in the Field Artillery Officer's Reserve Corps.
 In 1923, he was put in command of the 38th Infantry "Cyclone" Division, and he was promoted to major general on 29 October 1924.
-In 1941, Tyndall mobilized the 50,000 troops of the 38th Division at Camp Shelby, but was then forced to retire in 1941, as he reached the mandatory retirement age of age sixty-four.
+In 1941, Tyndall mobilized the 50,000 troops of the 38th Division at Camp Shelby, but was forced to retire in May as he reached the mandatory retirement age of sixty-four.